 The following code contains all of the components of our model.
 Before running a model, the OpenMx library must be loaded into R using either the require() or library() function.
+All objects required for estimation (data, paths, and a model type) are included in their own arguments or functions.
 This code uses the mxModel function to create an MxModel object, which we will then run.
-Note the difference in capitalization for the first letter.